-And it's important to let any naysayers know how serious you are right from the start—and there is no better place than with your announcement.
+And it’s important to let any naysayers know how serious you are right from the start—and there is no better place then with your announcement.

 It makes no difference if you’ve eloped, standard protocol and etiquette for everything that surrounds an engagement and wedding are just as valid for an elopement as they are for a traditional wedding.

 Having said that, we also believe that it’s important to know and understand those traditions, but in the end you should always go with what makes sense for you.